YingXu001/YingXu001.github.io/_pages/about.md

 # Fiona Xu 👋

-**Pre-doctoral Researcher at WashU Medical School \| AI for Medicine Enthusiast**
+**Bioinformaticist at WashU Medical School \| AI for Medicine Enthusiast**

 Hello!
-I'm Fiona Xu, currently in a pre-doctoral role at Washington University in St. Louis Medical School, working in [Professor Carlos Cruchaga's Lab](https://psychiatry.wustl.edu/people/carlos-cruchaga-phd/).
+I'm Fiona Xu, currently in a Bioinformaticist role at Washington University in St. Louis Medical School, working in [Professor Carlos Cruchaga's Lab](https://psychiatry.wustl.edu/people/carlos-cruchaga-phd/).
 I recently graduated with a Master's in Computer Science from WashU and am preparing for PhD studies focused on AI for Medicine (AI4Med).

 ### 🔬 Research Interests
 - **AI for Med**